TotoroCat1/yani_poker/README.md

 venv_yani_poker\Scripts\pip.exe install -r requirements.txt
 venv_yani_poker\Scripts\python -m ipykernel install --user --name yani_poker
 ```
-Note: running last line twice is fully OK for the same user on Windows.
+Note1: running last line twice is fully OK for the same user on Windows.
 It is necessary to name the kernel yani_poker so that `nbconvert` can use the proper one.
 Somehow is does not work out of the box with a virtualenv installation.

+Note2: The import Shema for Spectronaut is R_D_reportcol.rs.

 3. Running: